 Below are the descriptions of two serious sciatica symptoms that must be urgently evaluated and treated:

-1. Bowel and/or bladder incontinence
+1. Changes in bowel and/or bladder control

 2. Worsening neurological symptoms

 Severe damage to your sciatic nerve roots can cause progressive neurological symptoms and requires immediate treatment.5,6 The symptoms may affect one or both legs and typically include the following: